Snapstromegon/hoeser.dev/src/posts/2021/11ty-and-Rollup.md

 But what is a true love without some pain points...

-As I see it, 11ty is the perfect solution for doing Blogs and sites where you want the ability to give each page it's own feeling if you want to.
+As I see it, 11ty is the perfect solution for doing Blogs and sites where you want the ability to give each page its own feeling if you want to.
-This is really great, but as long as 11ty doesn't include an asset pipeline (I'm on 11ty 0.11 and 1.0 is not out yet) and more features from build tools and bundlers, it's fairly hard to combine classic bundlers with 11ty.
+This is really great, but as long as 11ty doesn't include an asset pipeline (I'm on 11ty 0.11 and 1.0 is not out yet) and more features from build tools and bundlers it's fairly hard to combine classic bundlers with 11ty.

 # Current way of doing business

-After looking at the two 11ty starter projects which include rollup (this is also true for the webpack and parcel ones I looked at) do one of the following solutions:
+After looking at the two 11ty starter projects which include rollup (this is also true for the webpack and parcel ones I looked at) , they do one of the following solutions:

-## SSG then Bundle
+## 11ty then Rollup

 They do basically this: